kachdekan/kachdekan/README.md

 👋, my name is Kachi
 ====================

-### I help companies automate their work using Robots and Smart Machines.
+### I help companies automate their work using robots and smart machines.
+Sometimes I have to make the robots.
 In my spare time I noodle around with Web Development.

 Currently working as a Research Engineer at **[University West](https://www.hv.se)**.
 I also write about my work and share knowledge at **[ramboengr.com](https://www.ramboengr.com)**.